 Slicer Cherokee Purple Tomatoes win popularity contests for its intense depth of flavor as well as its unusual red/deep purple color.
 Beefsteak in style with green shoulders, they boast a dense, juicy texture with just the right amount of sweetness.
 Perfect for salads, sandwiches or just eating.

 Canning or slicer An exquisite tasting tomato, the “Rutgers VF” is an open-pollinated variety that was originally created by the Campbell’s Soup Company in the 1920’s and then perfected and improved by Rutgers University a few decades later.
 Disease-resistant, Heirloom Rutgers VF is arguably the finest canning tomato.

-Early Girl- Picking now
+Early Girl- Limited

 When gardeners talk about the “first” tomatoes, Early Girl is always there.
 This may be the most all-round popular hybrid to satisfy that itch for the first fresh tomato of the season.
 Use them for slicing on a place, into a salad, or on a sandwich.

 Sungold cherry tomatoes are small, round fruits, averaging two centimeters in diameter, that grow in clusters of 10 to 20 fruits.
 Yellow.
 The bite-sized tomatoes have thin, taut, smooth, and glossy skin, ripening from green, gold, to dark orange when mature.
 Sungold cherry tomatoes have a crisp, tender, and juicy, popping consistency with an exceptionally sweet, fruity flavor mixed with savory, tropical undertones.